 Wright State University student media serve the public trust and are free from censorship and prior restraint by the university.

 Staff members are obligated to exercise responsibility in their offices, including professional behavior, diverse coverage, diligent investigation, and unbiased reporting.
-Poor taste or judgment in print or broadcast on air has a negative impact on the student media organization, and reflects upon the entire campus community.
+Poor taste or judgment in print or broadcast on-air has a negative impact on the student media organization and reflects upon the entire campus community.
 In addition, all student print and broadcast productions must conform to legal restrictions, and to federal regulations governing the specific medium.

 The student media that are subsidized by the university are provided oversight by the Student Media Board.
-The Board is composed of the editor or general manager of each medium, faculty mentors to the media, the student media coordinator, the SG Director of Public relations, three additional students-at-large appointed by the Vice President for Student Affairs, one faculty person and one additional faculty or staff appointed by the Vice President for Student Affairs, and the director of Student Activities who shall chair the Board.
+The Board is composed of the editor or general manager of each medium, faculty mentors to the media, the student media coordinator, the SG Director of Public relations, three additional students-at-large appointed by the Vice President for Student Affairs, one faculty person, and one additional faculty or staff appointed by the Vice President for Student Affairs, and the director of Student Involvement and Leadership who shall chair the Board.
 The terms of office are July 1 through June 30 of the following year.
 No student shall serve as an at-large representative and as a staff member or volunteer of a subsidized student media simultaneously.

-The Student Media Board meets on a semester basis and appoints or removes the editor/general manager, reviews the financial affairs and reviews and approves general operating policies of the media.
+The Student Media Board meets on a semester basis and appoints or removes the editor/general manager, reviews the financial affairs, and reviews and approves general operating policies of the media.
 Attendance at meetings of the Board shall be open to the university community.
 Although in attendance, guests may not address the SMB unless asked to do so.
 Guests not on the Board must submit their desire to address the Board in writing to the chair (4) days prior to the meeting and may do so after all agenda items have been addressed.

 The editor/general manager appoints his/her staff for the upcoming academic year in the spring after conducting interviews.
 Staff vacancies are filled in the same manner as they occur.